raven1zed/VitusOS-Ares/docs/DEVELOPER_GUIDE.md

 - **Rendering**: Cairo/Pango for 2D UI, scene graph for compositing
 - **Target**: NixOS (primary), other Linux distributions (secondary)

+### ⚠️ Critical Context: What is openSEF?

+> **openSEF is to VitusOS what Cocoa is to macOS.**

+openSEF serves **two purposes**:

+1. **GUI Framework** — Like Cocoa, Qt, or GTK.
+Native apps are built with openSEF widgets.
+2. **Desktop Environment** — Compositor, panel, dock, greeter, installer, system apps.

+**The End Goal:**
+- Users **never see** GRUB, kernel messages, systemd logs, or terminal commands
+- From power button: Boot animation → Lock screen → Desktop → Shutdown animation
+- systemd still exists, but openSEF makes it invisible
+- The UI design is iterating, but the foundation must be solid and maintainable

+**This is not about competing with Apple.** It's about giving Linux the polish it deserves.

 ### Why Hybrid C/C++?

 The wlroots library uses C99-only syntax (`[static 4]` array parameters) that **cannot compile as C++**.
 After extensive research, we adopted the same pattern used by production compositors: